 By contrast, I can find no mention of apple varieties anywhere in Kopparberg or Rekorderlig's promotional material.
 Rekorderlig's website has a tab telling you about 'flavours'.
 When you click on 'apple', this is what it says:

 "Made from the purest Swedish spring water, traditional yet modern Rekorderlig Apple Cider is best served over ice for a crisp, cool and refreshing experience."

 Click on the 'history' bit on Kopparberg's website, and the word 'apple' doesn't appear once.
 Instead it talks about the minerality in 'Koppaberg's lakes and waters', which proved inspirational to Kopparberg's first 'brew master'.
 Cider is not 'brewed'.
-And cider is made from apples.
+And once again, cider is made from apples.
+Not water.

 It's sad that we have such a lax regulatory environment that these alcopops are allowed to get away with calling themselves ciders.
-But of course they want to, because cider is so much more fashionable these days than any kind of flavoured alcoholic beverage.
+They do so, of course, because cider is so much more fashionable these days than any kind of flavoured alcoholic beverage.